 - You can customize it to your personal taste.

 - It’s cheaper and high-quality BBQ sauce can be quite expensive.

 - It’s healthier (slightly) because you control the ingredients.

 - You can brag about it (or take the heat).

 - You can control the thickness of the sauce, depending on how you will be using it.

 The Ingredients List

-Ketchup, dark brown sugar, honey or maple syrup, molasses, cider vinegar, white vinegar, Worcestershire sauce, Dijon mustard, ground cumin, garlic powder, dark chili powder, hot sauce, Diamond kosher salt, ground black pepper and liquid smoke.
+Ketchup, dark brown sugar, honey or maple syrup, molasses, apple cider vinegar, Worcestershire sauce, Dijon mustard, ground cumin, garlic powder, dark chili powder, hot sauce, Diamond kosher salt, ground black pepper and liquid smoke.